sergiosouzalima/metabase-sample-database/README.md

 * The Sample Database's data available in this repo, is the H2 Sample Database converted in insert commands script files, compatible with <a href="https://www.postgresql.org" target="_blank">PostgreSQL</a> and <a href="https://www.mysql.com" target="_blank">MySQL</a>.

-* I hope this repo helps you to have a simple dataset for your <a href="https://www.metabase.com" target="_blank">Metabase</a> project or any other BI tool.
+* I hope this repository helps you to have a simple dataset for your <a href="https://www.metabase.com" target="_blank">Metabase</a> project or any other BI tool.

 <div id="how-it-works"></div>